General Engineering Graduates

 I like the GENE program because it allows students flexibility in what classes they take.
 In a way, it gives students more power in what they learn about!

-My hometown is Elk Grove, CA. Outside of school and work, I enjoy rollerblading/rollerskating, spending time with friends, and listening to music!
+After graduation, I plan to work as a Design Engineer at Revamp Engineering, working on large-scale solar power projects.
 Postgraduation, I am looking forward to spending more time with friends and family, traveling, and being able to apply my education and passion for renewables into my career.

 Coming to Cal Poly, I did not know what I loved but I knew that this school had a lot to offer in terms of figuring out where my passions lied.
 Learning very late that I had a love for STEM in my third year, GENE gave me the opportunity to explore those interests without starting all over.
 The GENE program, with the Independent Course of Study (ICS), allowed me to absorb my business credits while pursuing a technical degree.
 Without GENE I would have never been able to find my passions and explore them.
 I am very thankful for this program and the unique curriculum it gives students the opportunity to discover.